uchicago-cs/cmsc23320/website/projects/project2_tips.rst

-We encourage you to pick your battles, and to consider whether going down a debugging rabbit hole for several hours is a sensible use of your time for just a few testing points (for context, one test point in Project 2a accounts for 0.15% of your final grade, and one test point in Project 2b accounts for 0.1% of your final grade).
+We encourage you to pick your battles, and to consider whether going down a debugging rabbit hole for several hours is a sensible use of your time for just a few testing points (for context, one test point accounts for 0.15% of your final grade.
 That is time that could be spent on polishing up your code, documenting it, etc. which is likely to have a bigger impact on your grade for this project.

-That said, if you are in a situation where you consistently get a high score on the tests under a specific logging level, you are allowed to add a README file to your project, requesting that the graders run the tests under that logging level (you may *not* request that they run some tests under one logging level, and other tests under a different logging level).
+That said, if you are in a situation where you consistently get a high score on the tests under a specific logging level, you are allowed to mention this in the README file in the root of your repository, requesting that the graders run the tests under that logging level (you may *not* request that they run some tests under one logging level, and other tests under a different logging level).
 Please make sure to also include the output of ``make grade``, so the graders can ensure they're